We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 Once you receive your succulent, unbox it as soon as possible, placing it in an area with plenty of air and, if possible, filtered sunlight.
-If your plant arrives damaged—a rarity, according to reviews, but still a possibility—Succulents Box offers advice on its website about problems with your plants and how to treat them.
+If your plant arrives damaged—a rarity, according to reviews—Succulents Box offers advice on its website about problems with your plants and how to treat them.

 Best for Outdoor Pots : Knock!
 Knock!

-Seasonal deliveries, shipped in spring, summer, and fall
+Seasonal deliveries shipped in spring, summer, and fall

-Plants curated to fit your climate and location.
+Plants curated to fit your climate and location

 Pots and planters sold separately

-When you sign up, you’ll answer a few questions about your location, and the amount of sunlight the area receives before the company ships the plants to you.
+When you sign up, you’ll answer a few questions about your location and the amount of sunlight the area receives before the company ships the plants to you.

 The arrangements are intended to grow as they settle into their new homes, so don’t worry if the plant that arrives is a bit smaller than expected.
 Knock!
 Knock! recommends using Miracle-Gro potting mix to keep them healthy.
-Subscriptions start around $65 for recurring deliveries and $75 for single shipments.
+Subscriptions start at $65 for recurring deliveries and $75 for single shipments.